ShiniDev/AIAGraphGameLibrary/README.md

-# IndieDev500 Game Graph Library
+# AIA Graph Game Library

-This library provides a PHP-based graph system for defining game logic, particularly useful for visual scripting or node-based game mechanics.
+This library provides a PHP-based library for AIA game's graph system for defining game logic, particularly useful for visual scripting or node-based game mechanics.
 It allows for the programmatic creation of nodes, ports, and connections which can be serialized to JSON.

 Made with the assistance of Google's Gemini AI.